-Exit planning involves careful preparation and consideration of the business, tax and legal implications.
+Exit planning for business owners involves careful preparation and consideration of the business, tax and legal affairs and their implications.
 Here are five tips to help business owners prepare for a successful business sale:

 Business owners should start preparing early to minimise the risk of a failed transaction and to optimise the value of their business.
 Anticipation of internal and external factors, including market conditions must be anticipated and managed prior to sale.

 A seller must provide key factual information for a potential buyer through the due diligence process.
 Due diligence is a time-consuming process requiring a lot of documentation.
 A business’ failure to keep adequate and accurate financial records can severely damage their sale price and slow down the sales process.

 Reduce Risk For Buyers

 Sellers must be very careful to ensure that information provided and statements made in the lead up to the sale are accurate and not open to interpretation.
 Be sure to provide a clear business forecast and realistic ongoing business model.